symbol/symbol-docs/source/index.rst

 This allows creating a variety of architectural solutions with lightweight code efficiently, in any programming language.

 |codename| provides access to both **public and private blockchains**, individually or as a hybrid, providing options to best suit your company's needs.
-The public blockchain is a decentralized, open, and self-sustaining ledger that can be used by anyone.
-The private blockchain, on the other hand, offers higher speed and privacy.

 .. note:: At the time of writing, |codename|'s **MAIN_NET** has not been released.
-The network specification, documentation, and tooling presented in the documentation may suffer variations before the network launch.
+The network specification, documentation, and tooling presented may suffer variations before the network launch.
 See here the complete roadmap for the public launch: `Symbol Launch Plan <https://blog.nem.io/nem-ecosystem-symbol-launch-plan/>`_.

 ***************
 Getting Started